 Bioethanol, which can be economically produced at the industrial scale, is one of the most widely used renewable, carbon neutral feedstocks in the chemical industry.
-1,3-Butadiene (BD) which can be prepared also from ethanol is a constituent of many common polymers (synthetic Constitution) rubbers, polymer resins, elastomers, etc.).
-Nowadays, BD is produced almost exclusively from petroleum; however, due to environmental concerns and the uncertain availability of crude oil and natural gas, ethanol conversion to butadiene (the ETB reaction) is receiving considerable industrial and academic attention.
-The potential of the heterogeneous catalytic ETB process has even been demonstrated at the 35 industrial level.
+1,3-Butadiene (BD) which can be prepared also from ethanol is a constituent of many common polymers (synthetic rubbers, polymer resins, elastomers, etc.).
+Nowadays, BD is produced almost exclusively from petroleum; however, due to environmental concerns and the uncertain availability of crude oil and natural gas, ethanol conversion to butadiene (the ETB reaction) is receiving considerable industrial and academic attention.1 The potential of the heterogeneous

-The most commonly used supports/catalysts for the reaction are mixed oxides, such as MgO-SiO2 (ref.
-3-29) or $ZrO_2$ -SiO2,30-34 and their derivatives, obtained through modification by metals, such as Ag,4,27,31,35,36 Cu, and Au, or by metal oxides $ZrO_2$ , ZnO,9,16,19,23,32,37 $In_2O_3$ , and $Ga_2O_3$ .
+The most commonly used supports/catalysts for the reaction are mixed oxides, such as MgO-SiO2 3-29 or ZrO2-SiO2, 30-34 and their derivatives, obtained through modification by metals, such as Ag, 4,27,31,35,36 Cu, 16,27,33 and Au, or by metal oxides $ZrO_2$ , ${}^{9,36,37}$ ZnO, ${}^{9,16,19,23,32,37}$ $In_2O_3$ , ${}^{23}$ and Ga2O3.
 Previous studies have shown that neat mixed oxides have significant catalytic activity in the ETB reaction and that additives can increase the activity by promoting ethanol dehydrogenation and C-C coupling reactions.
 It has also been shown that the catalytic properties of the modified mixed oxides were still determined mainly by the properties of the mixed oxide components.

-Several studies have demonstrated that the increase of ETB $\bigcirc 6$ activity was higher than that, which would have been simply proportional with the increase of specific surface area (SSA), induced by the modification.
-Different types of high-SSA silica materials, such as SBA-15,18,24,31,41-45 SBA-16, MCM-41, MCM-48, TUD-1,39,40,46,47 COK-12, Q-6, and KSMG, as well as, zeolites, having the framework type LTA 55 and BEA,39,41,48-55 which are zeolites of a high Si-to-Al ratio or
+The modification could increase the specific surface area (SSA) of the catalyst.
+The increase in the ETB activity was often higher than what was justified by the increased SSA.
+31,39,40 Different types of high-SSA silica materials, such as SBA-15, 18,24,31,41-45 SBA-16, 31,33,36 MCM-41, 4,41 MCM-48,41 TUD-1,39,40,46,47 COK-12,4 Q-6, and KSMG,31 as well as, zeolites, having the framework type LTA48 and BEA,39,41,48-55 which are zeolites of a high Si-to-Al ratio or dealuminated, have been catalytic ETB process has even been demonstrated at the industrial level.2

-50 &lt;sup>a Institute of Materials and Environmental Chemistry, Research Centre for Natural Sciences, Magyar tudósok körútja 2, Budapest 1117, Hungary.
+&lt;sup>a Institute of Materials and Environmental Chemistry, Research Centre for Natural Sciences, Magyar tudósok körútja 2, Budapest 1117, Hungary.
 E-mail: barthos.robert@ttk.hu; Tel: +36 1 3628842

-&lt;sup>b Erhvervsakademi Aarhus, Sønderhøj 30, 8260 Viby J, Denmark dealuminated, have been studied in the ETB reaction.
+&lt;sup>b Erhvervsakademi Aarhus, Sønderhøj 30, 8260 Viby J, Denmark studied in the ETB reaction.
 The combination of high-SSA silica or silica-containing materials with magnesia gave catalysts of significant activity.